au5ton/picross/README.md

 # picross
-Release 1.0 of my Picross project.
+My Picross project.
 Includes main menus and random puzzles of variable sizes; ALL puzzles are 100% solvable!

 COMING SOON:
 - Custom puzzles - these puzzles MUST be solvable!
-If they are not, the game will not allow it to be saved.
+If they are not, the game will not allow it to be saved or loaded.
 - Save states? (may not happen since it is prone to cheating)
 - Scoring system